Let the platform do the work

 Prerequisites

-• You must have administrator access to Sugar to download backup files.
+• You must have administrator access in Sugar to download backup files.

-Note: Per our Master Subscription Agreement, customers may request a number of backups per month free of charge as indicated by the Product Subscription purchased.
+Note: Per our Master Subscription Agreement, customers running Professional or Corporate editions of Sugar can request up to two backups per month free of charge.
 If you wish to request more backups, they can be provided at an additional cost.
+Customers running Enterprise or Ultimate editions of Sugar may request daily backups at no extra cost.

 Steps to Complete